 As the new Ranking Member of the House Transportation & Infrastructure Committee, DeFazio will continue to fight for infrastructure investment that results in job creation, increased safety, economic efficiency and strategic growth.

 DeFazio previously served as the Ranking Member on the House Natural Resources Committee, where he focused on energy, federal lands, ocean and fisheries, and Native American issues.
 In 2013, he successfully passed his balanced, bipartisan O&C solution that creates private sector jobs, provides revenues to failing counties, and permanently protects old-growth and other irreplaceable environmental treasures.

 DeFazio and his wife, Myrnie Daut, live in Springfield, Oregon.
-He has logged roughly five million miles traveling between Oregon and Washington, DC.
+He has logged roughly six million miles traveling between Oregon and Washington, DC.
 DeFazio has voted against and refused to accept congressional pay raises while the government is deficit spending.
 Instead, he has used his pay raises to fund scholarships at five southwestern Oregon community colleges.
-By the end of 2014, DeFazio will have contributed $378,000 of after-tax salary toward 237 scholarships and debt reduction.
+By the end of 2015, DeFazio will have contributed $327,163 of after-tax salary toward 245 scholarships.
 He counts these scholarships among his proudest accomplishments.